Buy your print book today:

 Determined to give back to Harmony Springs, Matt opens an American Discount thrift store.
 But Emily recognizes a threat to the downtown shopping district and she organizes a grassroots campaign.
 Will she succeed at driving the American Discount store out of town—and Matt out of her life—forever?

-Just One of Those Things, the second volume in the Harmony Springs Series, is available as an ebook.
+Harmony Hearts, the second volume in the Harmony Springs Series, is available in print and as an ebook.
 (Each volume of the Harmony Springs Series is a stand-alone sweet and spicy contemporary romance and can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>